jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 For the query to return this response, a couple of things such as resolvers, a form of data source (database or external API), and a GraphQL server to execute the schema need to be available.

 Resolvers provide the instructions for turning a GraphQL operation into data.
 They are organized into a one to one mapping to the fields in a GraphQL schema.
-Without much ado, let's add an in-app memory data source!
+Without further ado, let's add an in-app memory data source!

 {% include tweet_quote.html quote_text="Resolvers provide the instructions for turning a GraphQL operation into data." %}